-- Some modules are optional.
-Their connectors may not be available on your patient monitor. - If your monitor is equipped with CO2 module, then it can't be equipped with AG module, vice versa.
+• Some modules are optional.
+Their connectors may not be available on your patient monitor.

 2.2.4 Rear Panel

 - 1. Fan Vent

 - 2. Speaker holes

 - 3. Mounting holes for support bracket.

 - 4. Network Connector: Standard RJ45 connector.

 Through network connector, this monitor can be connected with the central monitoring system, another monitor, or a PC.
 It enables the functions of viewbed monitoring, data output and on-line software upgrading.